 Those were weird days.
 It was a weird adolescence.
 Everything was a mix of super interesting and extremely depressing.
 Anyway, body language.
 I was stunned with that discovery.
 I couldn’t stop watching the way people moved when they interacted with others.

 And I was so angry at myself.
 I didn’t communicate with movement, I didn’t know how, so I looked down at my body and felt miserable.
-My arms just hung there pointlessly.
-I felt like a robot that had been turned off.
+My arms just hung there pointlessly, feeling now with this new awareness, powered down.

 I was in a panic to start memorizing as much body language as I could.
 I kept asking myself, What are the rules?
 What are the basic types of body language and what do they mean?
 I wanted to absorb all of that and fit in and be one of the magic people.